How to Outsource Software Development for Your Business App Effectively

 - Communication.
 The secret of success hides in keeping everyone on the same page.
 Once you communicate clearly your requirements, you will get what you expect.
 A professional outsourcing company will set up the update meetings to keep the pulse on the process.
 Also, you can ask what tools the outsourcing agency uses to track the project progress, e.g. running a Trello board with cards.

 - Time zones.
 The difference in the regions and time zones can be far from overlapping.
 That has an impact on the meetings, releases, or updates.
-Even so, you can discuss such aspects before signing the contract and ask the outsourcing agency how they will keep in touch with you and inform you of the progress.
+Even so, you can discuss such aspects before signing the software development contract and ask the outsourcing agency how they will keep in touch with you and inform you of the progress.

 - Cultural difference.
 Despite the location of the outsource team, you should be ready for the different work approaches.
 Plus, the state holidays may not coincide with those your country celebrates.
 Either way, your company has a culture code and you should treat the outsource team the same way you treat the in-house employees.